 Egyptian Bird Symbol Meaning

-The Egyptian bird symbols were many in number and meant different things.
+The Egyptian bird symbols were many in number and meant different things (other ancient cultures like the Native American bird symbols can be seen in a similar way).
 As part of the Nile Delta, there were many birds in the ancient Egyptian environment.
 Therefore, there were many birds in ancient Egyptian hieroglyphics and mythology.
 Some of these included the ibis, the vulture, the buzzard, the falcon, the owl, the guinea-fowl, the flamingo, the stork, the quail, the heron, and even the ostrich.

 Bird symbols represented a combination of phonetic sounds, nouns, and meanings.
 The owl in the hieroglyphic list of historian Alan Gardiner (1879 – 1963), for example, has a phonetic meaning only and represents the “m” sound.
 The bald-headed (or slouched) vulture represents both the phonetic word “mwt” and meant “mother”.
 The falcon was an ideograph and represented both the word “hrw” (“Horus”) and the god, Horus.